-Icy Strait Point: This privately run port is owned by 1,350 Alaskan Natives that make up the Hoonah Totem Corporation.
-Guests can take part in adventure excursions such as the 5,300-foot zip-line, learn native Tlingit history, or walk through the former Hoonah Packing Company cannery-turned museum.
+Icy Strait Point: This privately run port is owned by 1,350 Alaskan Natives that make up the Huna Totem Corporation.
+Guests can take part in adventure excursions such as the 5,300-foot zip line, learn native Tlingit history, or walk through the former Hoonah Packing Company cannery-turned-museum.

 Haines: A less visited Alaska port, Haines offers a variety of adventure-focused excursions, including rafting, hiking, and flightseeing options.
 You can also rent bicycles at the pier and take the boardwalk into town to check out one of the local breweries.